Application firewall: Implementations

-There are various application firewalls available, including both free and open source software and commercial products.
+Application firewalls are available in various forms, including free and open-source software as well as commercial products.

 Mac OS X

 Starting with Mac OS X Leopard, an implementation of the TrustedBSD MAC framework (taken from FreeBSD), was included.
-The TrustedBSD MAC framework is used to sandbox services and provides a firewall layer given the configuration of the sharing services in Mac OS X Leopard and Snow Leopard.
+The TrustedBSD MAC framework is used to sandbox services and provides a firewall layer, given the configuration of the sharing services in Mac OS X Leopard and Snow Leopard.
 Third-party applications can provide extended functionality, including filtering out outgoing connections by app.

 Linux

 This is a list of security software packages for Linux, allowing filtering of application to OS communication, possibly on a by-user basis: